MeadeRobert/CodeCombat/README.md

 In order to run from console do the following:

 	1. cd to the CodeCombat directory
-	2. run the command: `java -cp bin app.Main`
+	2. run the command: "java -cp bin app.Main"

 *note: this requires Java 7 or newer*